apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 ## Horizontal Scalability: Parallel and Partitioned Data Access

-Many distributed database-type systems make use of a architectural pattern where the results of client requests are routed through a "coordinator" and sent to the client.
+Many distributed database-type systems make use of an architectural pattern where the results of client requests are routed through a "coordinator" and sent to the client.
 Aside from the obvious efficiency issues of transporting a dataset multiple times on its way to a client, it also presents a scalability problem for getting access to very large datasets.

-We wanted Flight to enable systems to create horizontally scalable data services without this issue.
+We wanted Flight to enable systems to create horizontally scalable data services without having to deal with such bottlenecks.
 A client request to a dataset using the `GetFlightInfo` RPC returns a list of **endpoints**, each of which contains a server location and a **ticket** to send that server in a `DoGet` request to obtain a part of the full dataset.
 To get access to the entire dataset, all of the endpoints must be consumed.
 While Flight streams are not necessarily ordered, the we provide for application-defined metadata which can be used to serialize ordering information.

 This multiple-endpoint pattern has a number of benefits:

-* Endpoints can be read by clients in parallel
+* Endpoints can be read by clients in parallel.
-* The service that serves the `GetFlightInfo` "planning" request can delegate work to sibling services to take advantage of data locality or simply to help with load balancing
+* The service that serves the `GetFlightInfo` "planning" request can delegate work to sibling services to take advantage of data locality or simply to help with load balancing.
 * Nodes in a distributed cluster can take on different roles.
-For example, a subset of nodes might be responsible for planning queries while other nodes exclusively fulfill data stream ("DoGet") requests
+For example, a subset of nodes might be responsible for planning queries while other nodes exclusively fulfill data stream (`DoGet` or `DoPut`) requests.

 Here is an example diagram of a multi-node architecture with split service
 roles: